 Are there things to do in Portugal for people in their twenties?
 That’s a question that many ask when thinking of planning their trip.
 Why?
 Because some families go for good food, relaxation and safety but this might not suit younger generations who want to experience the music, cheap food and fun the country has to offer.
 This is why Portugal is the right place to go and is getting famous for the festivals and is known by visiting students from the UK, Ireland and around the world.
 So it’s a perfect spot to study and have fun at the same time.
 With plenty of things to do in Portugal, make it your next destination.

 Things to Do in Portugal: Study in Portugal

 One of the other cities with the most history in Higher education is Coimbra, where you will find a historic university and one of the oldest in the world.
-Founded in 1290 with 730 years, University of Coimbra is known by the history and the life that it brought to the city with more than 20.000 students all year.
+Founded in 1290 with 730 years, the University of Coimbra is known for its history and the life that it brought to the city with more than 20.000 students all year.

 Apart from where to study, if you are in your twenties, you might also want to know where you can find the best music and nightlife in Portugal.

 What Are the Biggest Music Festivals in Portugal?

 Music is a state of mind.
 The biggest music festivals you will find in Portugal are Rock in Rio in Lisbon, NOS Alive Festival in Oeiras, and Super Bock Super Rock, also in Lisbon.
 All these festivals take place in the summer months making it a perfect choice for a summer getaway each year and attracting huge crowds and all-star lineups of performers.

 Rock in Rio Lisboa